miquelflorensa/cuTAGI/docs/autoapi/pytagi/nn/pooling/index.rst

    2D Max Pooling Layer.

-   This layer performs 2D max pooling operation.
+   This layer performs 2D max pooling operation based on the expected values of the inputs.
 It wraps the C++/CUDA backend `cutagi.MaxPool2d`.